tmarsteel/jcli/README.md

 ## Further reading

 * [Walkthrough](docs/walkthrough.md): an introduction to XML configuration
-* [detailed Documentation](docs/detailed.md) a full explanation of all XML directives
+* [detailed Documentation](docs/detailed.md) a full explanation of all XML directives and of how to create custom   filters
 * [Programmatical Configuration](docs/programmatical.md) documentation of programmatical configuration
-* [Extending](docs/extend.md) documentation about how to create custom Filters and Rules